Learn how we are mitigating COVID-19 risk at the lodge

 - Protective screens have been placed in areas where it is difficult to maintain physical distance such as the Front Desk.

 The wearing of face masks can reduce the spread of COVID-19 protecting both the wearer and others.
-For this reason, face masks are mandatory in all common areas in the lodge complex and inside the snow cats.
-Once seated at the bar or in the dining room, guests may remove their masks to eat and drink.
+For this reason, face masks are mandatory in all common areas in the lodge complex.
+Once seated, guests may remove their masks to eat and drink.

 Non-medical face masks should: